(6 votes, average: 4.83 out of 5)

 Here are the four major characteristics of Asymmetric key cryptography:

 The fundamental use of Asymmetric encryption is to securely transport the data over public channels while maintaining its integrity.
-The key distribution process becomes extremely simple using this technique as it does not require any exchange of keys.
+The key distribution process becomes straightforward using this technique as it does not require any exchange of keys.

 Many algorithms can be used with Asymmetric Encryption, such as RSA, DSA, Diffie-Hellman, ECDSA, and ElGamal.
 Apart from it, its key size is larger, up to 2048 bits or more.